When most of us hear the word “fasting” it probably does not bring good feelings… We may think:

 I believe eating larger amounts of food at one time during fasting is not healthy.
 Because:

-- It enlarges the stomach making a bigger “hole” to fill, and in the end leaves us more hungry.
-When we eat less the stomach gets smaller and we don’t need as much food.
+- If the stomach is used to a lot of food it will be bigger… Therefore, we have a bigger “hole” to fill, and in the end leaves us more hungry.
+When we eat less the stomach gets used to less food and will get smaller.
+Then we don’t need to eat as much food.

 - A lot of carbs and sugar are not good for our organs.
 It makes them work harder, especially harder for our digestion.
 Also since one of the main points of fasting is to give our body a break, we do not need to make it work harder.